willrmull/eds-214-water-quality/peer-assessment.md

 ## [Meets spec] The rendered analysis is accessible via GitHub Pages

 The Quarto document renders properly but does deploys in a funky format in GitHub pages.

+# Collaborate

+### The student has provided attentive, constructive feedback in a peer review
+Yes

+### The student has contributed to a peer’s repo by opening an issue and creating a pull request
+Yes

+### The repo has at least three closed GitHub issues
+Yes

+### The commit history includes at least one merged branch and a resolved merge conflict
+Yes

+### The rendered analysis is accessible via GitHub Pages
+Yes